Grand Prix motorcycle racing

+Since 2025 the championship is organised by Liberty Media via its subsidiary MotoGP Sports Entertainment Group.

 History

-An FIM Road Racing World Championship Grand Prix was first organized by the Fédération Internationale de Motocyclisme in 1949.
+An FIM Road Racing World Championship Grand Prix was first organized by the Fédération Internationale de Motocyclisme (FIM) in 1949.
 The commercial rights are now owned by Dorna Sports, with the FIM remaining as the sport sanctioning body.
 Teams are represented by the International Road Racing Teams Association (IRTA) and manufacturers by the Motorcycle Sport Manufacturers Association (MSMA).
 Rules and changes to regulations are decided between the four entities, with Dorna casting a tie-breaking vote.
 In cases of technical modifications, the MSMA can unilaterally enact or veto changes by unanimous vote among its members.
 These four entities compose the Grand Prix Commission.

 There have traditionally been several races at each event for various classes of motorcycles, based on engine size, and one class for sidecars.
 Classes for 50cc, 80cc, 125cc, 250cc, 350cc, 500cc, and 750cc solo machines have existed at some time, and 350cc and 500cc sidecars.
 Up through the 1950s and most of the 1960s, four-stroke engines dominated all classes.
 In the 1960s, due to advances in engine design and technology, two-stroke engines began to take root in the smaller classes.

 In 1969, the FIM—citing high development costs for non-works teams due to rules which allowed a multiplicity of cylinders (meaning smaller pistons, producing higher revs) and a multiplicity of gears (giving narrower power bands, affording higher states of tune)—brought in new rules restricting all classes to six gears and most to two cylinders (four cylinders in the case of the 350cc and 500cc classes).
-This led to a mass walk-out of the sport by the previously highly successful Honda, Suzuki and Yamaha manufacturer teams, skewing the results tables for the next several years, with MV Agusta effectively the only works team left in the sport until Yamaha (1973) and Suzuki (1974) returned with new two-stroke designs.
+This led to a mass walk-out of the sport by the previously highly successful Honda, Suzuki, and Yamaha manufacturer teams, skewing the results tables for the next several years, with MV Agusta effectively the only works team left in the sport until Yamaha (1973) and Suzuki (1974) returned with new two-stroke designs.
 By this time, two-strokes completely eclipsed the four-strokes in all classes.
 In 1979, Honda, on its return to GP racing, made an attempt to return the four-stroke to the top class with the NR500, but this project failed, and, in 1983, even Honda was winning with a two-stroke 500.

 Previously, the championship featured a 50cc class from 1962 to 1983, later changed to an 80cc class from 1984 to 1989.
 The class was dropped for the 1990 season, after being dominated primarily by Spanish and Italian makers.
 It also featured a 350cc class from 1949 to 1982, and a 750cc class from 1977 to 1979.
 Sidecars were dropped from World Championship events after 1996 (see Sidecar World Championship).